London Calling: BT Artbox celebrates 25 years of Childline

 Or to read about his grandfather Sir George Gilbert Scott’s creations, click A bit of bling amongst the green: The glistening Albert Memorial in Hyde Park or inside the St Pancras Renaissance Hotel: Afternoon tea at The Gilbert Scott review: Treat yourself in stunning Gothic surroundings.

-Posted on 18 July 2012, in Art, History, London, Tourist Attractions and tagged BT Artbox, Childline, Giles Gilbert Scott, K6, Kate Middleton, london, Prince Harry, Queen Elizabeth II, red telephone box, The Clash, Trafalgar Square.
+Posted on 18 Jul 2012, in Art, History, London, Tourist Attractions and tagged Giles Gilbert Scott, Kate Middleton, London, Prince Harry, Queen Elizabeth II, Trafalgar Square.
 Bookmark the permalink.
 6 Comments.